pulse-framework/pulse/docs/guide/persisting-data.md

 ### What is Persisting?

 It's a common need for applications to store little pieces of data on the clients browser, Pulse makes it beyond easy to achieve this.
-Simply putting the name of a data property in the `persist` array on your collection will automatically store it in local storage.
-It will automatically be loaded into state if the property exists in local storage.
+Simply putting the name of a data property in the `persist` array on your collection will store it in local storage.
+On initialization properties saved in local storage will automatically be loaded back into state.

 ```js
 collection: {